Psychological Testing for Children, Teens, and Adults

 Intake appointment handshake illustration.

 During your intake, your psychologist will conduct a review of current concerns and social-developmental history, as well as a review of relevant documents (e.g., results of previous testing, report cards).
-Your psychologist will discuss the evaluation plan with you, and you’ll receive a detailed testing plan to review and sign before the evaluation is scheduled.
+Your psychologist will discuss the evaluation plan with you, and you’ll receive a detailed testing plan that includes the expected cost of testing to review and sign before the evaluation is scheduled.

 Evaluation